|Go to verse:|

 “Cause your mighty ones to come down there, O Yahweh.”
 The subjects shifts to someone, perhaps the prophet, speaking directly to God and requesting that He send down His mighty ones.
 This will happen when the heavenly armies come down and fight the Battle of Armageddon.
 [For more context of this, see commentary on Joel 3:9].(top)

 “the valley of Jehoshaphat.”
-The word “Jehoshaphat” means “Yahweh judges” (or, “Yahweh will judge”).
+The word “Jehoshaphat” means “Yahweh judges” (or, “Yahweh has judged” or “Yahweh will judge”).
 This valley is not identified in Scripture.
 It is called “the Valley of Jehoshaphat” here in Joel 3:12 and also in Joel 3:2 which are the only times the phrase is used in the Bible or in secular history.
 It is called “the valley of decision” in Joel 3:14.
 It has long been thought that the “Valley of Jehoshaphat” is the Kidron Valley east of Jerusalem, partly based on Zechariah 14:2.
-“Christian tradition made this identification at least as early as the 4th century AD, perhaps beginning with the Bordeaux Pilgrim’s account” (The Zondervan Pictorial Encyclopedia of the Bible, “Jehoshaphat, Valley of”).
-The Bordeaux Pilgrim account is from 333-334 AD.
+“Christian tradition made this identification at least as early as the fourth century AD, perhaps beginning with the Bordeaux Pilgrim’s account” (The Zondervan Pictorial Encyclopedia of the Bible, “Jehoshaphat, Valley of.”
+The Bordeaux Pilgrim account is from 333-334 AD).
 However, Eusebius (c.
-260-339) identified it as the Valley of Hinnom just south of Jerusalem, but then Jerome (347-420 AD), who lived in Bethlehem, identified it as the Kidron Valley.
-Even though many scholars have followed Jerome, there are good reasons to understand that the location of the Valley of Jehoshaphat is outside of the Jerusalem area.
+260-339) identified it as the Valley of Hinnom just south of Jerusalem, but the famous Saint Jerome (347-420 AD), who lived in Bethlehem and did most of the translation of what is now known as the Latin Vulgate, identified it as the Kidron Valley, and his opinion became generally accepted Christian tradition.
+Nevertheless, even though many scholars have followed Jerome, there are good reasons to understand that the location of the Valley of Jehoshaphat is outside of the Jerusalem area.

 For one thing, it must be remembered that from quite early on in Christian history the actual way that the end times events will occur was lost.
 This was no doubt due in part to the persecution and killing of Christians that started officially in 64 AD with Nero and continued to 312 AD, and many knowledgeable Christian leaders were killed in that persecution.
 It was also due in part to the Greek concept of the “eternal soul” coming into Christianity both from the converted Greeks (such as Augustine) and Greek-speaking Jews who had been raised on the Septuagint and not the Hebrew text.
 In those early centuries the concept that believers who had died would “be in heaven forever” replaced the clear teaching of Scripture that Christ would come to earth, conquer it, and set up his kingdom on earth (note Jesus’ teaching, “the meek will inherit the earth” in Matt.
 5:5).